RakhithJK/dotnet-vscode-csharp-wiki/Portable-PDBs.md

 ## Summary
 .NET Core introduces a new symbol file (PDB) format - portable PDBs.
 Unlike traditional PDBs which are Windows-only, portable PDBs can be created and read on all platforms.
 The new .NET Core debugger for Visual Studio Code only supports this new portable format.
-Portable PDBs can be generated both from [C# VS projects (.csproj)](#csproj) and the new [.NET CLI-based project.json projects](#net-cli-projects-projectjson).
+Portable PDBs can be generated both from [C# VS projects (.csproj)](#csproj) and [project.json projects](#net-cli-projects-projectjson).

 More information about portable PDBs can be found on the [.NET team's GitHub page](https://github.com/dotnet/core/blob/master/Documentation/diagnostics/portable_pdb.md).